-It would be an ambitious task to select a favourite section of trail, as much of it is consistently stunning throughout the state.
-However, we had heard of a section of outstanding beauty in the 'Goat Rocks Wilderness' park.
+It would be a difficult task to select a favourite section of trail, as much of it is consistently stunning throughout the state, however we had heard of a section of outstanding beauty in the 'Goat Rocks Wilderness' park.
 True to its name, we saw many of the elusive white goats climbing high on the talus slopes of the surrounding peaks.
 It was, however, the panoramic vistas that we had not been prepared for when we began to hike the ominously named 'Knife’s Edge' trail.

 We had been incredibly lucky by arriving in Washington so late in the season.
 The 2015 wildfire season was the largest in Washington State history.
 With more than one million acres burned between June and September, many hikers were forced to end their thru-hikes at the Oregon-Washington border.
 Arriving after the peak fire season, many of the trails that had been closed were only just beginning to reopen.

 About midway through the state, the trail crosses interstate I-90 at Snoqualmie Pass.
-The town of Snoqualmie Pass, is little more than a stop on the highway, with a few ski resorts, restaurants and a gas station.
+The town of Snoqualmie Pass is little more than a stop on the highway, with a few ski resorts, restaurants and a gas station.
 We checked into the Summit Inn, a rather dated looking hotel that was centrally located near other amenities in town.
-At the time, we had intended to just stay overnight, giving us enough time to clean up and resupply for the next leg of the journey.
+At the time, we had intended to just stay overnight, giving us just enough time to clean up and resupply for the next leg of the journey.
 Little did we know, we would end up trapped in this place for three days.
 We arrived mid-morning under a dull and gloomy sky, but within hours the skies darkened and the rain began.
-We enjoyed a large meal together in the adjoining restaurant, after showering and washing our clothes.
+After showering and washing our clothes, we enjoyed a large meal together in the adjoining restaurant.
 Peering out from the window and into the miserable weather, we were glad we had a warm bed and a dry room to return to that evening.

-Climbing slowly on all fours, I began to slowly crawl across the log.
+Very slowly, I began to crawl across the log on all fours.
 Trying not to look at the churning waters below, I remained focused on the far side of the log.
 Making slow and steady progress, I suddenly felt a large tremor through my hands.
 I heard Sam scream, as the waters that had been splashing the center of the log began to push the far side off balance and towards the water.
-I stopped and tried to regain my balance, slowly I began to backtrack along the log, praying that the log would remain still.
+I stopped and tried to regain my balance, slowly backtracking along the log and praying it would remain still.
 Thankfully, I stepped back on solid ground and gave Sam a hug, still shaking from the fear.

-I still remember climbing out of the Gorge that day.
+I still remember climbing out of the gorge that day.
 We were both utterly deflated and on the verge of tears.
-We had come this far to be stopped by a river only a few hundred miles from the border.
-If we could not cross the river tomorrow in better weather, we would have to return to Snoqualmie Pass, four days trek back.
-We had only enough food for the last day of hiking towards Skykomish.
+We thought we had come this far only to be stopped by a river only a few hundred miles from the border.
+If we could not cross the river tomorrow in better weather, we would have to return to Snoqualmie Pass, a trek back that would take another four days.
+On top of that, we had only enough food for the last day of hiking towards Skykomish.
 Tomorrow we would make the decision to return or go on.
 If we decided to return, our journey on the PCT would likely be over, as the weather window had almost closed.
 Just a few degrees colder and it wouldn't be rain we would be battling, it would be feet of accumulating snow.
 Incidentally, it was also Sam's birthday.
-That night as we camped with the roaring river in the distance, I pulled out a small squashed cupcake and lit a candle with Sam in the tent.
+That night as we camped with the roaring river in the distance, I pulled out a small squashed cupcake and lit a candle in it with Sam in the tent.
 It was a small moment of joy on a very difficult day for us both.

-Later that night, I awoke suddenly to what I thought was water pouring into our tent and onto my head.
-I sat up with a start, wondering if I imagined the sensation.
-As I switched on my headlamp, three large mice scurried around the tent, terrified by the bright light.
-I saw they had chewed a hole in the wall of the tent earlier and they had found the wrapping from the cupcake that I had forgotten to pack away.
+Later that night, Sam groggily asked me to stop touching her head.
+I mentioned I wasn't and as she put her hands through her hair she jolted upright.
+"There is a MOUSE in my hair!" screamed Sam.
+As I switched on my headlamp, not one, but three mice scurried around the tent, terrified by the bright light.
+I saw they had chewed a hole in the wall of the tent and had found the wrapping from the cupcake that I had forgotten to pack away.
 I wanted to kick myself for my stupidity.
 We spent the next five minutes shooing the mice from the tent and back into the rain.

 Overnight the weather had somewhat abated and so we attempted a second crossing.
-Thankfully the waters had receded and no longer splashed as heavily onto the log.
-After a few tense moments, we were able to cross the log and continue on our journey to Canada.
+Thankfully the waters had receded and no longer splashed as violently onto the log.
+After a few tense moments with another hiker named 'Splob', we were able to cross the log and continue on our journey to Canada.

 It was truly a surreal experience when we finally reached the Canada / USA border.
 I can still remember counting down the miles on the last morning as we approached the border.
-Each mile felt longer than the last until finally, we came across a narrow strip of clear-cut forest, stretching for as far as the eye could see in either direction.
+Each mile felt longer than the last, until finally, we came across a narrow strip of clear-cut forest, stretching as far as the eye could see in either direction.
 The border was denoted again with five posts driven into the ground (this time crafted from metal) to mark the trailhead.
 We both felt an overwhelming rush of emotions as we crossed the finish line.
-For the last seven months we had been driven by a simple goal.
-One foot in front of the other, all in pursuit of this very moment.
-It was both a very happy and sad moment... a point of transition.
+For the last seven months, we had been driven by the simple goal of putting one foot in front of the other- all in pursuit of this very moment.
+It was both a very happy and a very sad moment... a point of transition.
 We were ecstatic about completing our end-to-end goal, but at the same time, we were heartbroken to know that our journey had finally come to an end.

-Looking back on it, I think a lot of people who are lucky enough to live through an experience like this, often end up viewing their lives in two halves.
-Before the experience after the experience.
+Looking back on it, I think a lot of people who are lucky enough to live through an experience like this often end up viewing their lives in two halves: before the experience and after it.
 While each journey is an innately personal experience, the life I spent ‘on trail’ greatly shifted my outlook, values and philosophy on life.